mataroa-blog/mataroa/docs/src/dependencies.md

 After approving a dependency, the process to add it is:

-1. Assuming a venv is activated and `requirements_dev.txt` are installed.
+1. Assuming a venv is activated and `requirements.dev.txt` are installed.
 1. Add new dependency in [`requirements.in`](/requirements.in).
 1. Run `pip-compile` to generate [`requirements.txt`](/requirements.txt)
 1. Run `pip install -r requirements.txt`